Understanding How Premarital Questionnaires Help Expose Potential Issues

 Develop realistic expectations for married life

 Many people get married with an idealized vision of how their lives will look, and those expectations aren’t always realistic.
 Premarital counseling can help you shape reasonable hopes and plans for your married life.
-When you both know what to expect of your role in the marriage, your partner, and how you face obstacles together, it can be easier to adjust to the changes you'll experience.
+When you both know what to expect of your role in the marriage, your partner's role, and how you face obstacles together, it can be easier to adjust to the changes you'll experience.

 “Good premarital counseling should deepen your understanding of yourself, your partner, and your relationship dynamic.” — Stephen J. Betchen, D.S.W.